wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 }
 ```

-NOTE: For the urposes of this demo we've hijacked port 80 from the  default /tc/nginx/nginx.conf configuration.
+NOTE: For the purposes of this demo we've hijacked port 80 from the  default /tc/nginx/nginx.conf configuration.
 So left unchanged you will run into conflict issues when you attempt to restart the `nginx` service.

 We've included the `reverseproxy.crt` and `reverseproxy.key` as both the client **AND** server certificate.key pair in this instance.
 This certificate is presented, when asked, to connections attempting to contact this virtual proxy server in addiotn to represneting the ssl certificate that will be present to the backend server; identified by `proxy_pass` which is our exposed httpbin application from the mesh.